 Is it hummus or just a bean dip?
-Without any tahini, I'm not sure it's technically still a hummus and not just a bean dip, but whatever you want to call it, it's high in protein, high in fiber and can be used for anything you use hummus or bean dip for.
-Try it as a sandwich spread in place of a less-healthy mayonnaise (hummus works particularly well in wrap sandwiches, in my opinion, since it holds together well and doesn't drip), or, use it like hummus as a dip for pita, toast points or veggies.
+Without any tahini, it might not technically still be a hummus but just a plain bean dip.
+But whatever you want to call it, it's high in protein, high in fiber and can be used for anything you use hummus or bean dip for.
+Try it as a vegetarian sandwich spread in place of a less-healthy mayonnaise (hummus works particularly well in wrap sandwiches since it holds together well and doesn't drip), or, use it like hummus as a dip for pita, toast points or veggies.

 Like almost all homemade hummus recipes, this white bean hummus dip is completely vegetarian, vegan, and safe for anyone one a gluten-free diet.

 White bean hummus recipe courtesy of Bush's® Beans.

 - 1/2 cup olive oil

 - 2 15.8-ounce cans white beans (Great Northern Beans are best, but cannellini beans or navy beans are also fine), drained and rinsed

 - 1/2 tbsp. salt (sea salt or kosher salt is always best)

 - 1 tsp. white pepper (optional but adds a nice rich flavor)

 - In a small saucepan, combine the olive oil and garlic over medium to low heat until the garlic is very lightly browned, being careful not to burn.
 Let cool slightly and strain, reserving both the oil and the garlic.

 - Place the white beans in a food processor or blender, and add the toasted garlic, lemon juice, cumin and parsley.
 Process until smooth.
 Carefully pour in the reserved olive oil while the food processor or blender is running and process until light and smooth.